 Social sailors - Many of our members enjoy relaxed social sailing which can take place on any sailing day.
-At the weekend social sailors must keep clear of any boat involved in racing, but it is a large lake and there is room for all.
-During the week members are responsible for their own safety and they manage this by arranging to be at the club in groups hence why we call it social sailing.
+During the week our members are responsible for their own safety and they manage this by arranging to be at the club in groups hence why we call it social sailing.
+At the weekend social sailors must keep clear of any boat involved in racing, but it is a large lake and there is room for all of us to enjoy sailing.
 Friday evening social sailing has been a popular addition to the schedule and takes place when the evenings are lighter for longer.

 Junior sailors - We run a very popular juniors club called Super Sailors on alternate Saturday mornings from Spring to Autumn.
 The more experienced juniors are also very welcome to join in with the "grown up" racing at weekends.

 Racing sailors - For those that like "competitive" sailing we organise weekend races for a variety of club trophies.
 Racing at our club is very friendly and those members new to sailing are encouraged to have a go through the regular Beginners and Improvers races.